-Scheduled projects are one of two approaches faculty can choose from when working with CEL in preparation to teach online.
-Each Spring CEL will formally invite all faculties and affiliated and federated institutions to submit project proposals for the upcoming academic year.
-Proposed projects may include:
+Scheduled Projects is one of two approaches faculty you choose when working with CEL in preparation to teach online.
+Once a year, CEL will formally invite all faculties and affiliated and federated institutions of Waterloo (AFIW) to submit project proposals for the upcoming academic year.
+Proposed projects may include

-- conversion of a remote teaching course into a fully online course; or
+- conversion of a remote teaching course into an ongoing, fully online course; or

 - development of stand-alone online learning components (e.g., for a blended course).